geohackweek/preliminary/_episodes/00-geohack-intro.md

 ### Getting setup with Sage Math Cloud

 [SageMathCloud](https://cloud.sagemath.com) (SMC) is a cloud computing platform that allows you to create "projects", each of which is a virtual machine running Linux that you can access from any web browser.
-It has a lot of scientific software installed, including IPython and Jupyter notebooks, and also has other nice tools such as a WYSIWIG Latex editor, for example.
+A lot of scientific software is pre-installed on any project, including the Anaconda stack, IPython, and Jupyter notebooks, and also has other nice tools such as a WYSIWIG Latex editor, for example.

 We will create a project that has much of the software needed for the tutorials already installed on it, and then will push a clone of this project to any participant who wants to use it.
 If you have a hard time getting some of the software to work on your laptop, this will provide another option for the week.